alovajs/alova/README.md

 });
 ```

 The above cache settings also support the request level.
-Set the `localCache` parameter on the create request method object to achieve the purpose, and the setting method is the same.
+Set the `localCache` parameter on the create request method instance to achieve the purpose, and the setting method is the same.
 ```javascript
 const todoListGetter = alova.Get('/todo/list', {
   // Ignore other parameters...